rhartzell-tyler/AWS-Lab-Notes/Copilot Exam SAA-C03/Exam-high_probability-topics.md

 ### What AWS Does NOT Want
 - Peering meshes
 - IGW for hybrid traffic
 - Custom DNS servers for AWS service endpoints

+Route 53 Resolver endpoints provide hybrid DNS by letting on‑prem DNS resolve AWS names (inbound) and letting AWS resolve on‑prem names (outbound).

 ---